 40. Simca Plums

-In essence, Simca Plums offers a taste experience that's hard to match.
-Whether savoring them as a snack or using them to enrich a recipe, they bring an unmatched flavor profile and a nostalgic touch of their Mediterranean roots to your plate.
+Mediterranean cuisine, famous for its variety and vibrancy, embraces Simca plums due to their versatile nature and regional availability.
+Whether enjoyed fresh or used to enrich a recipe, Simca plums bring an unmatched flavor profile and a nostalgic touch of their Mediterranean roots to your plate.

 41. Shiro Plums

-This kind has a long history in Japan, where it is thought to have originated centuries ago.
+These plums have a long history in Japan, where they are thought to have originated centuries ago.
 According to legend, a samurai warrior brought the first sapling from China as a gift for his lover.
+The tree was planted on the banks of a river and soon spread throughout the region, becoming an important part of Japanese culture.

 42. Stanley Plums